cgosmeyer/learning_machinelearning/ch2_notes.md

 There are many different linear models for regression, for which the difference is in how hte model parameters w and b are learned from the traiing data and how the model complexity can be controlled.

+The main parameter of linear models is the regularization parameter, `alpha` in regression models and `C` in classification models.
+Another decision is whether to use *L2* or *L1* regularization.

+Linear models are very fast to train and fast to predict.
+They often perform well when the number of features is large compared to the number of samples.

 ## LINEAR REGRESSION (ORDINARY LEAST SQUARES)